thijsmans/ecoflow-api-php/README.md

 # ecoflow-api-php
-Simple class for the Ecoflow API
+Simple class for the Ecoflow API.
+Please note: highly experimental and probably not fully functional.

 ```php
     // Example of how to use the API